PeachyDB-Inc/PeachyDB/README.md

 - **3.k)** Secondary indexes of numerous kinds on collections are supported.

 - **3.l)** Secondary index on user-defined-type is not supported because there is no natural sort order of user-defined-type.
 This is the same as Apache Cassandra.
+- **3.m)** If MV has the same partition key as the base table, please carefully evaluate if you need MV at all, would SI suffice?

 ## 4. INSERT, DELETE, UPDATE
 Insert, Delete, Update work differently from Apache Cassandra.